Trisagion: Modifications in history

-The eighty-first canon of the Council of Trullo anathematized anyone who allows the Trisagion to be modified by adding "who was crucified for us" or any other modification.
+The 81st canon of the Council of Trullo anathematised anyone who allows the Trisagion to be modified by adding "who was crucified for us" or any other modification.

-In the eleventh century, Pope Gregory VII (1073–1085) wrote to the Armenians, who still used the emended formula, instructing them to avoid all occasion for scandal by removing the additions, which Pope Gregory argues (incorrectly) that neither the Roman nor any Eastern Church (save the Armenians themselves) had adopted.
+In the eleventh century, Pope Gregory VII wrote to the Armenians, who still used the emended formula, instructing them to avoid all occasion for scandal by removing the additions, which Pope Gregory argues (incorrectly) that neither the Roman nor any Eastern Church (save the Armenians themselves) had adopted.
 The injunction appears to have been ignored.
-When, centuries later, Roman Catholic union with the Armenians was again discussed, a question was addressed (30 January 1635) to the Congregatio de Propaganda Fide as to whether the Armenian Catholics might still use the formula 'who suffered for us'.
+When, centuries later, Roman Catholic union with the Armenians was again discussed, a question was addressed on 30 January 1635 to the Congregation for the Propagation of the Faith as to whether the Armenian Catholics might still use the formula 'who suffered for us'.
 The request was answered in the negative.
-Nevertheless, Armenian Catholic continue to use the traditional formula.
+Nevertheless, Armenian Catholics continue to use the traditional formula.

-Variations of the traditional formula and Trinitarian ascription are found also in the Armenian Orthodox Liturgy.
+Variations of the traditional formula and Trinitarian ascription are found also in the Armenian Liturgy.
 In these the hymn is addressed to the Redeemer, and versions vary with the feast or office.
 Thus, the formula of Peter the Fuller (above) is used on all Fridays; on all Sundays: 'risen from the dead'; on Holy Thursday: 'betrayed for us'; on Holy Saturday: 'buried for us'; on the Feast of the Dormition of the Theotokos: 'who came to the death of the Holy Mother and Virgin'; on the feasts of the Holy Cross: 'who was crucified for us'; for the celebration of marriages: 'who took flesh for us', etc.

-The Coptic Orthodox, Syriac Orthodox, Malankara Orthodox and other Oriental Orthodox Churches also use the formula 'crucified for us', with minor seasonal variations from the Armenian use.
+The Coptic Orthodox, Syriac Orthodox, and other Oriental Orthodox Churches also use the formula 'crucified for us', with minor seasonal variations from the Armenian use.